Jimmy062006/ESIClient.Dotcore/docs/IndustryApi.md

 Moon extraction timers

-Extraction timers for all moon chunks being extracted by refineries belonging to a corporation.  - --  This route is cached for up to 1800 seconds  - -- Requires one of the following EVE corporation role(s): Structure_manager
+Extraction timers for all moon chunks being extracted by refineries belonging to a corporation.  - --  This route is cached for up to 1800 seconds  - -- Requires one of the following EVE corporation role(s): Station_Manager

 ### Example
 ```csharp